Lokke/azuracast-navidrome-webdj/DOCKER.md

 ## Usage

 1. Open http://localhost:5173 in your browser
-2. Configure Navidrome credentials in the interface
+2. Configure OpenSubsonic credentials in the interface
 3. Load tracks into the left and right players
 4. Adjust volumes and crossfader position
 5. Click "Start Streaming" to go live